Measuring Election Accuracy

 - STAR is among the very best of the best.
 When voters are honest STAR delivers it's best results with a VSE of over 98%.

 - Under less than ideal circumstances, such as elections where a large portion of voters are strategic STAR was still highly accurate with a VSE of over 90%.
-The worst case scenario STAR Voting was basically just as accurate as the best case for Ranked Choice Voting and much better than Plurality Voting (our current system) under any circumstances.
+Under the worst-case-scenario, STAR Voting was basically just as accurate as the best-case-scenario for Ranked Choice Voting and was much better than Plurality Voting (our current system) under any circumstances.

-- Compared to other systems STAR showed a higher resiliency against strategic voters.
+- Compared to many other systems STAR showed a high resiliency against strategic voters.
 This means that voter tactics has a smaller impact on overall election accuracy so that even if many people try and game the system we still come out in good shape.
-The exception was 3-2-1 Voting which was slightly less accurate than STAR and slightly more resilient to strategic voters.
+The exception was 3-2-1 Voting which was slightly less accurate than STAR in a best case scenario, but slightly more resilient to strategic voting.
+(3-2-1 is another newly proposed system in the rated runoff family.)

-- VSE strategy simulations also showed that STAR doesn't incentivize strategic voting for voters overall.
-Strategic and dishonest voting is just as likely to backfire as it is to help the individual voter so why bother?
+- VSE strategy simulations showed that STAR doesn't incentivize strategic voting for voters overall.
+Strategic and dishonest voting is just as likely to backfire as it is to help the individual voter.
+In contrast strategic voting under Instant Runoff Voting was found to be incentivized roughly twice as often as under STAR Voting.

 You can learn more about Voter Satisfaction Efficiency here.